yehalex/React-Practice/README.md

 # Application built in exploring ReactJS

-Contains 4 pages of basic functionality exploring.
+Contains basic functionality exploring.

 Accordion: displays collapsible content panel
 Search: Search results using wikipedia's API
 Dropdown: A simply dropdown selectable component
+Translate: A translator using google translate
+YoutubePlayer: A integrated youtube player
-Translate: A translator using google translate **Note: api key removed as it is a paid service by google**
+**Note: api key removed as it is a paid service by google**

 # Getting Started with Create React App